Cultural impact of Star Wars: Video games

+Anakin's charred body - referencing Revenge of the Sith - is featured in 2006's The Elder Scrolls: Oblivion and 2025's remaster.
+It can be found when players enter the first Oblivion portal.

 Darth Vader, as well as Yoda and Starkiller, appear as playable characters in the 2008 fighting game Soulcalibur IV.

+The lightsaber appears as a reskinned bat for the Scout in Team Fortress 2.
+It was added to the game in October 2015.

+Darth Maul appears in Tony Hawk's Pro Skater 3 as a guest skater.

+Fallout New Vegas features the burnt bodies of Uncle Owen and Aunt Beru in Nipton.
+With the Wild Wasteland trait, players can find two skeletons outside a burned home with their names.

+The Sims 4: Journey to Batuu is an expansion pack released in September 2020.
+The pack lets players meet Kylo Ren, Rey, and others.
+Players also get the chance to join the Rebels, Empire, or Scoundrels.

+Fall Guys teamed up with Star Wars for a May 4th promotion.
+Costumes were released that allowed players to dress as Boba Fett, Han Solo, and other characters.

+Players are able to obtain a two-sided lightsaber in the 2022 game Goat Simulator 3.
+By playing the Imperial March on church bells, a mausoleum opens and allows a six-bladed lightsaber to be picked up.

 Science

 Impact on aeronautics

 The Smithsonian National Air and Space Museum had an exhibition called Star Wars: The Magic of Myth.
 It was an exhibition of original production models, props, costumes, and characters from the first three Star Wars films.
 In October 2007, NASA launched a Space Shuttle carrying an original lightsaber into orbit.
 The prop handle had been used as Luke Skywalker's lightsaber in Return of the Jedi.
 After spending two weeks in orbit, it was brought back to Earth on November 7, 2007, to be returned to its owner, George Lucas.

 The first successfully launched space-rocket, to be sent by the private spaceflight company SpaceX, was named the Falcon 1.
 Elon Musk used the word "falcon" within the name of the space-rocket, as a reference to the Millennium Falcon from Star Wars.
 The Falcon 1's success led to the fabrication of updated versions of the space rocket, in what became known as the Falcon family of space-rockets.
 The Falcon 1 has since been retired, in favor of the Falcon 9.

 The spacecraft LICIACube, a part of DART mission, is equipped with two optical cameras, dubbed LUKE and LEIA.